top of page

 Important Aspects of Starting Positions Are Shared to Some Degree

-Learning to position, balance, and coordinate movements to react quickly and get out and up the track effectively includes recruiting key muscle groups and utilizing reflexes to start explosively while using good ranges of motion.
+Learning to position and balance the body, and coordinate movements to react quickly and to get out and up the track effectively includes recruiting key muscle groups and utilizing reflexes to start explosively while using good ranges of motion.
 Moving up the track with good body positions includes applying forces effectively and having the coordination, timing, rhythm and general ability to effectively channel the various forces that are acting on the body.
-In my mind, learning to do this from the "standing start" position can be challenging, but can be valuable to sports where movements are initiated from a standing position, as well as can also provide valuable carryover to the 4-point and 3-point starting stances used during sprints, first without starting blocks, then with blocks!
-Read on!
+In my mind, learning to do this skillfully from the "standing start" position cannot only be valuable to sports where movements are initiated from a standing position, but can also provide valuable carryover to the 4-point and 3-point starting stances used during sprints, first without starting blocks, then with blocks.
+What I have found though is that far too many people neglect learning to effectively execute the standing start, but instead, settle for having to always roll or otherwise move into the start from the standing position.
+It is one thing to roll into starts in order to be easy on the legs, it is another to not know how to position and balance the body for a legal start from the standing position.
+Failing to learn how to effectively apply force to overcome inertia from that position can deprive an athlete of a useful steppingstone in the learning progression.
+See "Standing Start" Blog.

 In Addition